-Adaptive Optics Performance 40% Strehl ratio in K under good atmospheric conditions and with a reference object of V=10 mag or K=6 mag Imaging Broad- and narrow- band filters in the 1-5 μm region with 14"-56" fields of view and 13-54 mas pixel scales Simultaneous Differential Imaging (SDI+).
+Adaptive Optics Performance 40% Strehl ratio in K under good atmospheric conditions and with a reference object of V=10 mag or K=6 mag Imaging Broad- and narrow- band filters in the 1-5 μm region with 14"-56" fields of view and 13-54 mas pixel scales Simultaneous Differential Imaging (SDI+) in VM.
+Apodizing Phase Plate Imaging (APP) in both VM and SM.
+Open-loop imaging (no AO) is offered.
 Coronagraphy Occulting masks of various diameters + 4 quadrant phase masks: 4QPM_H, 4QPM_K (VM only).
 Simultaneous Differential Imaging plus Coronagraphy (SDI+ & 4QPM_H, VM only) Spectroscopy Long slit spectroscopy with 4 grisms of resolving power 400-1400 over the covered spectral range.
-Spectroscopy is only offered in VM.
-Polarimetry Imaging with a Wollaston prism.
+Spectroscopy is now offered both in VM and SM.
+Polarimetry Imaging with a Wollaston prism (VM).
 SAM Sparse Aperture Interferometry with 4 different masks.
 SAM is only offered in VM.
 SAMPol SAM with polarimetry, offered in VM.